 Authenticated, access Project 1, access Project’s data, Type 2, apply Scope 3, apply Filter 4, request Object 5 & 6 & 7, request Object 8, quick search for 'A', apply a JSON-formatted filter form:

-Authenticated, access Project 1, access Project’s Data Design, request Types 2 & 3 & 4
+Authenticated, access Project 1, access Project’s data Model, request Types 2 & 3 & 4

 The domain indicates whether you are creating an authenticated or unauthenticated/open request.